No More Pilates at Star Physio!!!

 What should I do instead of Pilates at Star Physio?

-Star Physio offers rehabilitation in our West Perth and Mosman Park Practice Gyms either as individual sessions or in small group classes.
+Star Physio offers structured exercise and rehabilitation in our West Perth and Mosman Park Practice Gyms either as individual sessions or in small group classes.
 Our physiotherapists are experts on pain and injury, but also on evidence based rehabilitation and strength training.

 We are often tasked with providing second and third opinions for patients with longstanding injury and we commonly find two major problems with the previous management.